Last Updated: May 19, 2026

 Best Tank Mates

-- Larger tetras (Congo tetras, emperor tetras) – Active mid-water swimmers that are too large to eat
+- Larger tetras (Congo tetras, emperor tetras): Active mid-water swimmers that are too large to be at risk

 Tank Mates to Avoid

-- Aggressive or territorial cichlids – Red devils, Jack Dempseys, and similar species will bully the peaceful demon eartheaters
+- Aggressive cichlids: Red terrors, Jack Dempseys, and similar fish will bully demon eartheaters relentlessly

-- Fish requiring hard, alkaline water – African cichlids, livebearers, and similar species need incompatible water chemistry
+- Hard-water species: African cichlids, most livebearers, and similar fish need incompatible chemistry

 Food & Diet

-Demon eartheaters are omnivorous bottom sifters.
-In the wild, they extract small invertebrates, organic particles, and plant material from the substrate.
-In captivity, a varied diet of quality sinking pellets and granules forms the foundation.
-Supplement with frozen bloodworms, mysis shrimp, brine shrimp, and daphnia for protein.
+Demon eartheaters are omnivorous substrate sifters.
+In the wild they extract small invertebrates, microorganisms, and organic particles from the sand.
+In captivity, quality sinking pellets and granules form the foundation of the diet.
+Supplement with frozen bloodworms, mysis shrimp, brine shrimp, and daphnia for protein variety.

-Vegetable matter is an important component of the diet.
-Spirulina flakes, blanched greens, and algae wafers provide necessary fiber and nutrients.
+Vegetable matter is an important component.
+Spirulina flakes, blanched greens, and algae wafers provide necessary fiber and nutrients and help prevent the nutritional deficiencies that contribute to HITH.
 Feed 2-3 small meals per day rather than one large feeding.
-Because these fish feed from the bottom, sinking foods are essential.
-Floating foods will be largely ignored.
+All food should sink, floating foods will be largely ignored.

-Avoid mammalian meats like beef heart as a staple.
-The fats in these products are poorly metabolized by most South American cichlids and can contribute to health problems over time.
+Avoid mammalian proteins like beef heart as a staple.
+Fats from these sources are poorly metabolized by South American cichlids and create long-term health problems.
 Stick to aquatic-based proteins and plant matter.

 Breeding & Reproduction